onzag/itemize/docs/tutorials/airbnb/05-request.md

 ## Creating the request schema

-First we want to create the request schema, that will be used to define the item that specifies how a request to a property is to be generated, we will define such as:
+First we want to create the request schema at `hosting/request.json`, that will be used to define the item that specifies how a request to a property is to be generated, we will define such as:

 ```json
 {